-Roles of the Integrity & Compliance Office A. Preventative Through its preventative work, ICO aims to ensure that the Bank's staff and counterparties meet NIB's compliance and integrity standards.
+Through its preventative work, ICO aims to ensure that the Bank's staff and counterparties meet NIB's compliance and integrity standards.
 Preventative work includes the assessment of the potential risks the Bank is facing and the mitigation of these risks by establishing appropriate procedures and controls.
-These procedures are regularly reviewed to meet the market expectations that are created by a changing regulatory landscape. ▲ Integrity Due Diligence A critical element of preventative work is the scrutiny of NIB's borrowers and other counterparties in the Integrity Due Diligence (IDD) process.
-The IDD process supports the identification and management of the integrity risks that arise in the context of NIB's lending activities, trust fund activities, treasury operations and internal procurement processes.
+These procedures are regularly reviewed to meet the market expectations that are created by a changing regulatory landscape.

+Integrity Due Diligence

+A critical element of preventative work is the scrutiny of NIB's borrowers and other counterparties in the Integrity Due Diligence (IDD) process.
+The IDD process supports the identification and management of the compliance risks that arise in the context of NIB's lending activities, trust fund activities, treasury operations and internal procurement processes.

 NIB's Integrity Due Diligence is comprised of four elements: